SwiftStrike24/AI-Kraken-TradingBot/IMPLEMENTATION.md

 The Supervisor-AI manages pipeline execution through well-defined states: IDLE → RUNNING_COINGECKO → RUNNING_ANALYST → RUNNING_STRATEGIST → RUNNING_TRADER → REVIEWING_PLAN → EXECUTING_TRADES → COMPLETED.

 **Enhanced Pipeline Flow:**
+1.  **(NEW) Stage 0: Performance Analysis:** Strategist-AI analyzes the PnL of the previous trade cycle.
-1. **Stage 1:** CoinGecko-AI fetches real-time market data for 10 tracked cryptocurrencies
+2.  **Stage 1:** CoinGecko-AI fetches real-time market data for 10 tracked cryptocurrencies
-2. **Stage 2:** Analyst-AI aggregates news intelligence and integrates with CoinGecko data
+3.  **Stage 2:** Analyst-AI aggregates news intelligence and integrates with CoinGecko data
-3. **Stage 3:** Strategist-AI builds institutional-grade prompts with multi-source intelligence
+4.  **Stage 3:** Strategist-AI builds institutional-grade prompts with multi-source intelligence, **including the new performance analysis**.
-4. **Stage 4:** Trader-AI executes enhanced prompts and parses trading decisions
+5.  **Stage 4:** Trader-AI executes enhanced prompts and parses trading decisions
-5. **Stage 5:** Supervisor-AI reviews and validates trading plans
+6.  **Stage 5:** Supervisor-AI reviews and validates trading plans
+7.  **(NEW) Stage 5a - Refinement Loop:** If the plan is low-quality, the Supervisor can delegate new, targeted research tasks to the `Analyst-AI` and re-run the strategy formulation stages up to `max_refinement_loops` times.
-6. **Stage 6:** Trade execution (if approved)
+8.  **Stage 6:** Trade execution (if approved)
-7. **Stage 7:** Performance tracking and cognitive logging
+9.  **Stage 7:** Performance tracking and cognitive logging

 ### Quality Assurance & Validation

 The multi-agent system implements comprehensive quality controls at each stage with metrics for intelligence quality, strategy confidence, decision quality, and risk assessment.
+The new Supervisor loop uses these metrics to decide whether to proceed or to seek more information.

 ### Deployment Instructions